antevis/CarND-Project3-Behavioral_Cloning/writeup_report.md

 ![alt text][fuzzy_shoulder]

-Here are three color planes (RGB) of the cropped version of the image (more on cropping later):
+Here are three color planes (RGB) of the cropped version of the image:

 ![alt text][fuzzp_sh_colorplanes]

+Cropping applied within the model (model.py line 20), and, if chosen, cuts 60 and 24 pixels from top and bottom of the images respectively.
+This forces network to focus on the driveway and reduces model size.

 And here are the activations of three feature maps of our first convolutional layer: